· 6 min read

 Communication and Collaboration

-Working remotely allows teams to communicate asynchronously.
+Remote work allows teams to communicate asynchronously.

 Overcoming Challenges

 - Distractions at home: household chores, family members, pets, TV screens.
-All these are possible distractions that can quickly make your work day unproductive;

 Benefits of Remote Work